Generalized Anxiety Disorder

 Social Anxiety Disorder (SAD) is often referred to as social phobia or social anxiety, and can cause those affected to avoid normal, healthy, social relationships.
 Social Anxiety Disorder is characterized by overwhelming and excessive self-consciousness, often affecting everyday life.
 This anxiety often presents itself in medium to large groups of people, especially strangers.
 This type of anxiety can present itself in many ways, such as a fear of speaking to others or a fear of eating or drinking in front of other people.

 Many sufferes of anxiety disorders attempt to self-medicate using illegal drugs or alcohol, which can often make the problem worse, as well as elongating symptoms and treatment.

 There are many safe, at home options to treat anxiety disorders including mindful breathing excersizes, meditation, and yoga.
-If you are suffering from an anxiety disorder and even angry outbursts that is affecting your everyday life, it may make sense to begin a treatment plan with a trusted therapist.
+If you are suffering from an anxiety disorder and even angry outbursts that is affecting your everyday life, it may make sense to begin a treatment plan with a trusted therapist and psychologist.
 There are also many safe and widely used perscription medications that have helped millions of people.

 If you are ready to take the next step towards treatment, give us a call or email us at firstname.lastname@example.org to make an appointment.